bchare/ncaabball/README.md

 **Q: Is the NET a good way to measure that a team deserves to be in the NCAA Tournament?**

 The NET is 80% a strength metric and 20% a resume metric.
-Imagine a team that loses by 1 at Duke, loses by 1 at Houston, loses by 1 at Kentucky, and loses by 1 at UConn.
-A strength metric would say "They're good because an average team wouldn't be so close in those games."
-A resume metric would say "They're bad because they went 0-4."
+Imagine a team that loses by 1 at Duke, loses by 1 at Houston, and loses by 1 at Kentucky.
+A strength metric would say "They're good because a team that is 1 possession away from beating tough teams on the road should be favored to beat anyone at a neutral site."
+A resume metric would say "They're bad because they went 0-3."
 Both are right, but a strength metric is best for predicting who wins the next game and a resume metric is best for judging results.
-I kind of hate how the NET combines these methods, but since it's 80% a strength metric, I can see the logic where the committee doesn't care if you **are** a top-30 NET team but they are impressed if you **beat** a top-30 NET team.
+I kind of hate how the NET combines these methods, but since it's 80% a strength metric, I can see the logic where the selection committee doesn't care if you **are** a top-30 NET team but they are impressed if you **beat** a top-30 NET team.
 (But in my opinion, all top-35 NET teams that didn't make the tournament were robbed.)

 ### NET Scatter Plots